awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/writing-with-agents.md

    }
    ```

-   Note that the default region is `us-east-1`\.
-If you are using a different region, add the `firehose.endpoint` setting to the configuration file, specifying the endpoint for your region\.
+   The default AWS Region is `us-east-1`\.
+If you are using a different Region, add the `firehose.endpoint` setting to the configuration file, specifying the endpoint for your Region\.
 For more information, see [Agent Configuration Settings](#agent-config-settings)\.

 1. Start the agent manually: